-A. "authority" means the New Mexico finance authority;

-- B. "bond" means any bonds, notes, certificates of participation or other evidence of indebtedness; - C. "bondholder" or "holder" means a person who is the owner of a bond, whether registered or not; - D. "public project" means the acquisition, construction, improvement, alteration or reconstruction of assets of a long-term capital nature by a qualified entity, including but not limited to land; buildings; water rights; water, sewerage and waste disposal systems; streets; airports; municipal utilities; parking facilities; and machinery, furniture and equipment.
-"Public project" includes all proposed expenditures related to the entire undertaking;

-E. "qualified entity" means the state or any agency or institution of the state or any county, municipality, school district, special district, community water association or an Indian nation, tribe or pueblo located wholly or partially in New Mexico, including a political subdivision or a wholly owned enterprise of an Indian nation, tribe or pueblo; and

-F. "security" or "securities", unless the context indicates otherwise, means bonds, notes or other evidence of indebtedness issued by a qualified entity or leases or certificates or other evidence of participation in the lessor's interest in and rights under a lease with a qualified entity and that are payable from taxes, revenues, rates, charges, assessments or user fees or from the proceeds of funding or refunding bonds, notes or other evidences of indebtedness of a qualified entity or from certificates or evidence of participation in a lease with a qualified entity.
+- A. "authority" means the New Mexico finance authority; - B. "bond" means any bonds, notes or other obligation; - C. "bondholder" or "holder" means a person who is the owner of a bond, whether registered or not; - D. "public project" means the acquisition, construction, improvement, alteration or reconstruction of assets of a long-term capital nature by a qualified entity, including but not limited to land; buildings; water, sewerage and waste disposal systems; streets; airports; municipal utilities; parking facilities; and machinery, furniture and equipment.
+"Public project" includes all proposed expenditures related to the entire undertaking; - E. "qualified entity" means the state or any agency or institution of the state or any county, municipality, school district or special district; and - F. "security" or "securities", unless the context indicates otherwise, means bonds, notes or other evidence of indebtedness issued by a qualified entity or leases or certificates or other evidence of participation in the lessor's interest in and rights under a lease with a qualified entity and that are payable from taxes, revenues, rates, charges, assessments or user fees, or from the proceeds of funding or refunding bonds, notes or other evidences of indebtedness of a qualified entity or from certificates or evidence of participation in a lease with a qualified entity.